code-and-share/datafeed-frontend/PROJECT_NOTES.md

   * Get config from ENV Variables :ok:
   * Containerize the app :ok:
   * Docker compose to also get DB up :ok:
-  * Show proper error when DB is not available
+  * Show proper error when DB is not available :x:
-  * Show proper error when an object cannot be found (index does not exist)
+  * Show proper error when an object cannot be found (index does not exist) :x:
-  * Add a backend service that can add paths, phases and objects
+  * Add a backend service that can add paths, phases and objects :x:
-  * Make the backend service also chooses the default path to follow by the main program
+  * Make the backend service also chooses the default path to follow by the main program :x:
-  * Create a table of results
+  * Create a table of results :x:
-  * Make Webdata receive a flexible amount of objects
+  * Make Webdata receive a flexible amount of objects :x:
-  * Adapt Css to the amount of objects received
+  * Adapt Css to the amount of objects received :x:
-  * Beautify result
+  * Beautify result :x:
   * ...
 * Those objects are presented in groups of 4, but could be more or less than that.
 Important is that the user has as little bias as possible.
 * What the user selects on groups (1..n) defines the objects presented on group n+1.
 Group 1 should also be random.